-To round off a year of thoroughly mixed messages on the value of parks, the Department for Communities and Local Government (DCLG) launched the “ambitious programme of pocket parks” promised in the 2015 general election manifesto, making £1.5m available to fund up to 100 pocket parks across England.
-Working out at an underwhelming £15k per park, I’m not sure whose definition of ‘ambitious’ this is.
+To round off a year of thoroughly mixed messages on the value of parks, the Department for Communities and Local Government (DCLG) launched the “ambitious programme of pocket parks” promised in the 2015 general election manifesto. £1.5m is available to fund up to 100 pocket parks across England.
+However, at an underwhelming £15k per park, I’m not sure what this definition of ‘ambitious’ is.

 I’m not against pocket parks.
 We can’t have too many parks – the more urban greening the better, and small spaces can achieve great things, especially in deprived areas.
-And I’m not against giving local people the power to plan the spaces that they want, that work for them – I’m all for it, and I have nothing but admiration for anyone who is so determined to improve their neighbourhood that they will undertake the DCLG’s hideous bureaucratic obstacle course to apply for a grant.
+I’m all for local people having the power to plan the spaces that they want, that work for them.
+And I have nothing but admiration for anyone determined enough to improve their neighbourhood that they will undertake the DCLG’s hideous bureaucratic obstacle course to apply for a grant.
 But in the context of massive local authority cuts, which have fallen so heavily on parks and green spaces, not to mention the creeping corporatisation of the public realm, this looks like a tasteless PR gimmick.

-The DCLG sees these spaces as somewhere where people can ‘escape the hustle and bustle of the urban streets’.
-Maybe we should be looking at more radical ways to reduce that ‘hustle and bustle’, for a start.
-Little patches of green that serve an immediate neighbourhood are all well and good, but where’s the long-term thinking?
-A small space can quickly become a no-go area if it’s not well designed, properly maintained and funded with the future in mind, none of which seems to be provided for in this programme.
+The DCLG wants spaces where people can ‘escape the hustle and bustle of the urban streets’.
+Maybe we should look at more radical ways to reduce that ‘hustle and bustle’, for a start.
+Little patches of green serving an immediate neighbourhood are all well and good, but where’s the long-term thinking?
+A small space can quickly become a no-go area without good design, proper maintenance and funding for the future, none of which this programme seems to enable.
 Are pocket parks on the cheap really what’s needed?

 A version of this article appeared in Pro Landscaper magazine January 2016